Reflections from the ActivityInfo training in Nairobi: humanitarians combining best practices and cooperating on a single platform

 There were also some great examples of humanitarians who were new to the platform who ended up ready to start using the platform for their work, right away.
 Starting with their logframe and an Excel sheet which they previously used, they ended up working in ActivityInfo, setting up databases and testing different types of form combinations and reports.

-Do you wish to join one of our trainings or arrange a customized training for your organization?
+Do you wish to join one of our trainings?

 We would like to thank the Sarova Stanley Hotel in Nairobi for providing us with the photograph of this blog post.